SumayyaPanju/GravityGym/README.md

 This time I chose to go for a green color that is pleasing to the eye.
 I chose green because it symbolizes balance, harmony and nature.
 It is a color that aims to energize and relax the body.

-Hence, my final color scheme for this project is:
+Hence, my final color scheme for this website is:

 |Green        |Black          |White          |
 |-----------|---------------|---------------|